darrenbert73/cinestry/README.md

     - Cache can grow indefinitely, no TTL (time-to-live) strategy, and data may become stale until the user manually refreshes.
     - API key quota limits (1000/day), occasional inconsistent data ("N/A" values), and lack of advanced filtering.
     - No lazy loading for images (posters), no pagination/infinite scroll for large result sets.
     - No Pagination: The API’s search results only return up to 10 results per page.
-You’d need to handle page=2, page=3… manually.